Tuesday, October 08, 2013

 REALITY!

 So let's talk reality!
 In 2009 there was an actual collision between two satellites.
-Yep!
 The US Motorola owned Iridium communications satellite and an old deactivated Russian Cosmos 2251 satellite collided on February 10th 2009.
-[You can read a 2009 ABC news item HERE plus many other sites.]
-This collision added to already existing list of manmade debris in space.
+This collision added to an already existing list of human-made debris in space.

 Space debris has become a concern and NASA tracks every identified piece.
 Why?
 Because, debris, even one piece, may hit something important!
 And, the more debris there is, the likelihood of impacts is increased.
 Orbital debris is considered the biggest threat to each shuttle mission, and every orbiter comes back with a number of small dings.
 [ABC News: An Unprecedented Space Collision, Feb 2009]